-Live Interactive Courses as well as anytime courses for Teachers & Professionals
+Live Interactive Courses as well as anytime courses for Helping Professionals

 “The best training ever.
 Very real, clear & informative.
 It completely opened my mind”

 Founder of AUsome Training Evaleen Whelton made the wonderful discovery that she is Autistic in 2014 at the age of 37.
-She has worked as a speech and drama teacher for over 20 years and uses her experience as a teacher and as an Autistic person to advise teachers and SNA’s on best practices for supporting their Autistic pupils.
-Evaleen has worked both in her own classes and in national and secondary school settings.
-She is author of Konnect Social Skills Books for Autistic children.
-These books are the first “social skills” books which take Autistic communication into account.
-Evaleen also hosted Ireland’s first ever all-autistic conference in February 2019 in Cork where all the speakers were Autistic themselves.
+She has worked with children and young adults for over 20 years as a speech and drama teacher.
+She uses her experience as a teacher and as an Autistic person to advise others on best practices for supporting their Autistic people.
+Evaleen has been self-employed for 20 years, has a background in marketing and degree in business also and she regularly supports other businesses in developing an inclusive approach to Neurodiversity .
+She is author of Konnect Life Skills Books for Autistic children.
+These books are the first books which take Autistic communication into account.
+Evaleen also organised Ireland’s first ever all-autistic conference in February 2019 in Cork where all the speakers were Autistic themselves.
 She believes that Autistic voices and perspectives must be central to discussions on autism.

 Our Latest Course for Teachers & Professionals